getpolygon/polygon/README.md

-# ArmSocial - social network for Armenians
+# ArmSocial — Social Network Made By an Armenian
 <br>

 ## Cloning the repository